KhronosGroup/OpenXR-Hpp/README.md

 ## Building

-If you just want to generate the header, run `./generate-openxr-hpp.sh`.
+If you just want to generate the header, run `./generate-openxr-hpp.sh` or `./generate-openxr-hpp.bat`.
 If your OpenXR-SDK-Source (or internal gitlab) repo isn't in a directory named that parallel to this one, you can set OPENXR_REPO environment variable before running.
 Requires clang-format, preferably 6.0.

 If you'd like to build the tests (making sure the header can compile), use CMake to generate a build system, like: